Semuliki National Park: Location

 Semuliki National Park lies on Uganda's border with the Democratic Republic of the Congo.
-The Rwenzori Mountains are to the south-east of the park, while Lake Albert is to the park's north.
+The Ruwenzori Mountains are to the south-east of the park, while Lake Albert is to the north.
 The park lies within the Albertine Rift, the western arm of the East African Rift.
-The park is located on a flat to gently undulating landform that ranges from 670 to 760 m above sea level.
+The park is located on a flat to gently undulating landform at an elevation of 670 to 760 m.

-The park experiences an average rainfall of 1250 mm, with peaks in rainfall from March to May and from September to December.
+The park experiences an average rainfall of 1250 mm, with peaks in rainfall from March to May and September to December.
 Many areas of the park experience flooding during the wet season.
 The temperature at the park varies from 18 to 30 C, with relatively small daily variations.

 The park borders the Semliki and Lamia Rivers, which are watering places for many animals.
 The park has two hot springs in a hot mineral encrusted swamp.
-One of the springs - Mumbuga spring - resembles a geyser by forming a 0.5 m high fountain.
+The Mumbuga spring resembles a geyser by forming a 59 cm high fountain.
 These hot springs attract a large number of shorebirds and provide salt licks for many animals.

 From 1932 to 1993, the area covered by Semuliki National Park was managed as a forest reserve, initially by the colonial government and then by the Ugandan government's Forest Department.
 It was made a national park by the government in October 1993 to protect the forests as an integral part of the protected areas of the Western Rift Valley.

-The park is part of a network of protected areas in the Albertine Rift Valley.
-Other protected areas in this network include: